-When any member of the City Council has an ownership, employment or family interest in a proposed contract, business or transaction with the City, which is an allowed exception, the councilmember shall file with the City Manager a written disclosure of such interest.
-The councilmember shall complete a written disclosure of interest on a form provided by the City; which disclosure shall include a description of such interest, the provision of Municipal Code relied upon and a description of the applicability of such exception.

-- Such written disclosure shall be filed with the City Manager no later than the call to order of the City Council meeting at which the proposed contract, business or transaction is to be considered.
-The City Manager shall bring the written notification to the attention of the City Council in public when the item is called on the agenda for consideration. - The member of the City Council having an interest for which a disclosure is required shall leave the chamber when deliberations and discussion take place and shall not vote on the matter.
+When any member of the City Council has a prohibited interest or a required or voluntary disclosure to make, such Council Member shall file with the City Manager a written disclosure of such interest, and a description of such interest, on the conflict of interest disclosure form (see next page for form).
+Such written disclosure shall be filed with the City Manager not later than the call to order of the City Council meeting at which the proposed contract, business, or transaction is to be considered.
+The City Manager shall bring the written notification to the attention of the City Council in public when the item is called on the agenda for consideration.
+A member of the City Council having an interest for which a recusal is required or opted shall leave the chamber where deliberations take place during the discussion and vote on the interested matter and shall not vote on said matter.